dvega68/MC33_c_library/README.md

 ```c
 	unsigned long long size = size_of_isosurface(M, iso, nV, nT);
 ```
-where M is a pointer to the MC33 structure, iso is the isovalue (a "`float`"), nV and nT are unsigned integers that will contain the number of vertices and triangles, respectively.
+where M is a pointer to the MC33 structure, iso is the isovalue (a "`float`"), nV and nT are pointers to the unsigned integers that will contain the number of vertices and triangles, respectively.

 See [this link](https://stackoverflow.com/questions/65066235/estimating-size-of-marching-cubes-output-geometry)